Trumpet + Organ

 Trumpet Concerto in Eb

 View this performance recorded LIVE from Overture Hall — streamed FREE to your home!
-Register here.
+If you have already registered, view the performance here.

 Trumpeter Ansel Norris has distinguished himself as a soloist, orchestral and chamber musician of enthusiasm and diverse taste.
 He currently resides in Naples, Florida, where he enjoys an eclectic musical career with the Naples Philharmonic.
 Ansel comes to Naples via Rice University, the New World Symphony, and Northwestern University, from which he received a Bachelor’s degree in Music in 2016.
 He is a Madison native and a winner of our 2009 Bolz Young Artist Competition.